nijigenerate/nijilive/README.md

 &nbsp;

+# For Game and Web Developer
+C++ implementation of nijilive, named [nicxlive](https://github.com/nijigenerate/nicxlive), is developing.
+Currently it works with OpenGL, Vulkan, DirectX, Unity and WebGL.
+If you are interested in the development for development in those platform, look in the project.

+&nbsp;

 # Documentation
 Documentation is currently in the process of being written for the spec and the official tools.
 You can find the official documentation page [here](https://docs.github.com/nijigenerate).